wikipathways/pvjs/README.md

 `opts` is an object containing options for the diagram.
 Available options are:
 ```
 {
 	version?: number; // The version number.
-Use 0 for latest
+Use 0 for latest.
+Defaults to 0
 	showPanZoomControls?: boolean;
 	hiddenEntities: string[], // List of entityIds,
 	highlightedEntities: {entityId: string, color: string}[],